MacDoland/vscode-docker-playground/README.md

 VSCodes debug extension will automatically pick up the entry point command if its specified as start in the package.json.

+* Build the image from the Dockerfile in the root
 * Run the container
 * Add a breakpoint in index.js
 * From the Debug tab on the left there should be a run button at the top that says "Docker: Attach to Node" with a green triangle